UtaUtaUtau/nnsvs-db-converter/README.md

 # nnsvs-db-converter
  Python script to convert NNSVS DBs to DiffSinger without needing the NNSVS Python Library.
 # Information
  This is a Python script for converting singing databases with HTS mono labels into the DiffSinger format.
 This Python script deals with sample segmentation to mostly ensure that samples have a maximum given length and a maximum amount of pauses in between.
-The recognized silence phonemes by this script are `pau`, `SP`, and `AP`.
+The recognized silence phonemes by this script are `sil`, `pau`, `SP`, and `AP`. `sil` is always converted into `SP`.
 It also assumes the labels have silences labeled at the start and end.

  This Python script only requires four external libraries to work, unlike the existing one which needs the NNSVS library, which might be hard to install for most people.
 # How to Use